NEUnvrs/Audio-GPT3/README.md

 !!!!!!!!!!!!!!!!!
 IMPORTANT !!!!!!!!!!!!!!!!!!!!!
-This is a ficticious Audio Generation AI, all resources are from musicLM and AudioLM from Google Reasearch here the links: musicLM : https://google-research.github.io/seanet/musiclm/examples/ AudioLm : https://google-research.github.io/seanet/audiolm/examples/
+This is a fictitious Audio Generation AI, all resources are from musicLM and AudioLM from Google Reasearch here the links: musicLM : https://google-research.github.io/seanet/musiclm/examples/ AudioLm : https://google-research.github.io/seanet/audiolm/examples/